aureleeNet/rio/README.md

 ```
 ... producing the following output:
 ```
-% SZS status WeakerConclusion for out1.p: Only some of the conjectured outputs are indeed in the out set.
+% SZS status Theorem for src/test/resources/out1.p: c1
-% SZS output start ListOfFormulae for out1.p
-~ telling
-% SZS output end ListOfFormulae for out1.p
+% SZS status CounterSatisfiable for src/test/resources/out1.p: c2
 ```

 As can be seen, only one of the conjectures (only `c1`) is indeed detached.
-As a consequence, SZS status WeakerConclusion is returned, together with an output
+As a consequence, SZS status Theorem is given for `c1` but SZS status
-list of all correctly conjectured outputs.
-If every conjectures output can indeed be
-detached, SZS status Theorem is returned.
+CounterSatisfiable is given for conjecture `c2`.

 ### Use case 2: Generate set of obligations